-It might seem impossible for a hare even to mate with a cow, but when cows are lying down in the field various small animals, small dogs for example, have been observed in coitu with them.
+It might seem impossible for a hare even to mate with a cow, but when cows are lying down various small animals, small dogs for example, have been observed in coitu with them.
 A video of such an encounter is offered on another page of this website.

 There is an old (18th century) report of a related cross, sheep × hare.
 You can read about it here.

-And second, brief notice about an ostensible rabbit-cow hybrid appears on page 5, column 2 of the October 9, 1914 issue of the South Bend News-Times, a newspaper published in South Bend, Indiana (source):
+And a second, brief notice about an ostensible rabbit-cow hybrid appears on page 5, column 2, of the October 9, 1914, issue of the South Bend News-Times, a newspaper published in South Bend, Indiana (source):

 BEDFORD.—William Wilson, farmer, is the possessor of a freak calf.
 The animal, apparently healthy, cannot walk, but moves about by erratic jumps.
 It was born without a tail, only having a stub similar to that of a rabbit.

-However, with such a disparate cross, one would like to see more than a few old news reports to be convinced of the existence of such animals.
-But the evidence for this cross is sparse, indeed, about as minuscule as the tail of a rabbit-cow hybrid!
+However, despite these claims, with such a disparate cross, one would like to see much more than a few old news reports to be convinced of the existence of such animals.
+And yet, the evidence for this cross is sparse indeed.
+(About as minuscule as the tail of a rabbit-cow hybrid!)